cazzlewazzle89/GROND/README.md

 ## Note on Database Construction

 GROND is envisaged as a tool to aid standardisation of 16S-ITS-23S rRNA analysis and allow comparison of results and, as such, building your own version would defeat the purpose.
-If I am behind the times and don't have a database for the latest GTDB release then let me know by posting an issue.

 That said, if you want to build your own version using the NCBI taxonomy system, make sure you have the most up-to-date version of the taxonomy database.
 I do this using the commands described in the [TaxonKit manual](https://bioinf.shenwei.me/taxonkit/usage/#before-use).